-- > PGAS one-sided programming (www.gpi-site.com/gpi2) - ➤ Interoperable with MPI
+- > PGAS one-sided programming (www.gpi-site.com/gpi2) - ➤ Interoperable with MPI - > Comparable 'notify' technology expected to be in MPI-4 - > Supported in experimental version of IFS (as an alternative to coarrays)

 Parallel Programmers use...

 - Fortran, C/C++ with MPI for communicating between tasks - works for applications running on shared and distributed memory systems - Fortran, C/C++ with OpenMP - For applications that need performance that is satisfied by a single node (shared memory) - Hybrid combination of MPI/OpenMP - ECMWF's IFS uses this approach (over 15 years now) - Hybrid combination of MPI/OpenACC (for GPU) - Meteo-Swiss have ported COSMO to NVIDIA GPU - Early years for DAGs (e.g. MPI + OmpSs)